bhurlow/mirror/README.md

 Mirror automatically compiles and includes your cljs code into the resulting html page

-Every path like `/about` maps to a file like `pages/about.cljc`
+Every path like `/about` maps to a matching file like `pages/about.cljc`

 HTML is expressed as hiccup style vectors, providing a JSX like experience without introducing new syntax or compile steps

-And more on the horizon...
+The `:watch` options hot reloads your code as you edit files (a la figwheel)

 ### Install CLI